More About FACs

 This was in preparation for a U.S. ground operation into the area.

-We were conducting air strikes all day and had one of our FACs over the Valley constantly during daylight hours.
+We were conducting air strikes all day and had one of our FACs over the Valley almost constantly during daylight hours.

 Around mid-morning on January 24th I was en route to the Valley to relieve another FAC, Speedy 11 from Da Nang.

 I was listening to him work a pair of

 Hammer 51 & 52, when I heard a call from the leader as he pulled off a bomb run:

 "We've got a fire light!" * quickly followed by a

 more urgent, "We've got two fire lights!
 We've got two fire lights!

 This was not going to be a routine day for anyone.

 * (engine fire warning light)